 The GP Practice has a Caldicott Guardian.
 A Caldicott Guardian is a senior person within a health or social care organisation, preferably a health professional, who makes sure that the personal information about those who use its services is used legally, ethically and appropriately, and that confidentiality is maintained.
 The Caldicott Guardian for the GP practice is:

-[insert name and title of Caldicott Guardian and contact details - email address]
+Dr Madhu Bhatnagar, warccg.parkview@nhs.net

 Data Protection Officer (DPO)